 If you like history then you could visit Pembroke Castle. £6 Adults, £5 children 3-15 and seniors 65+.
 Opening times change through the year.
 Check here for opening times before your visit www.pembroke-castle.co.uk

-4. Visit the Blue Lagoon
+4. Visit Pembrokeshire’s Blue Lagoon

 In June, I visited Iceland’s famous Blue Lagoon, which was an amazing experience.
 But to be honest I was more impressed with Pembrokeshire Coast’s Blue Lagoon in Wales.
 Located in Abereiddy, Haverfordwest, SA62 6DT.
 Enjoy a beautifual walk from above or follow the path and get up close to this National Park beauty.

 The Blue Lagoon was a quarry where slate was transported by tram to the nearby harbour at Porthgain.
 It was formed when a channel connecting to the sea was blasted, allowing the sea water to flood in.